tomxi1997/gunyah-on-sd-guide/README.md

 Error: Failed to connect to VirtualizationService
 ```

-If you encounter this error on `vm run` or `vm info` comamnds, you need to run following command (or disable SELinux):
+If you encounter this error on `vm run` or `vm info` commands, you need to run following command (or disable SELinux):
 ```
 magiskpolicy --live "allow virtualizationservice magisk process { setrlimit }"
 ```